J1ahw/PROJECT_4/README.md

 <img src="images/graduate_pic.jpg" width="1000" height="491">

-## Project Title - To Graduate Or Not To Graduate
+## To Graduate Or Not To Graduate - That Is the Question
 Team Members -  Mohammed Hamim Hussain, Hanwen Jia, Sultana Khan

 # Tasks: